So You Think Your Spouse Is Cheating. You Feel Compelled to Confirm It. But How and Why?

 Technology has created a new playing field in family matters.
 There was an interesting article in the Wall Street Journal the weekend of October 6th on this topic.
 Spouses often want proof that a spouse is cheating.
-Before you become your own PI, you certainly can consult with Helfand & Associates to guide you during this tough time.
-We at Helfand & Associates have seen wives try to find text messages or emails to prove their husband is having an affair.
+Before you become your own PI, you certainly can consult with Tanya Helfand to guide you during this tough time.
+Tanya Helfand at Schenck Price has seen wives try to find text messages or emails to prove their husband is having an affair.
 Or a husband putting a tracking device on his wife’s car to learn if she is being unfaithful.
 Spouses do not realize that eavesdropping may lead to criminal charges or equitable remedies, even if they confirm the other party was having an affair.

 When can a spouse lawfully retrieve electronic messages from the other spouse?
 Does password protection play a factor?
 How much access does one have before civil and criminal fines and penalties are imposed?
 These are important questions one should ask before snooping on their spouse.